Accurate optimal quantum error correction thresholds from coherent information

 \emph{Discussion}: In this work we have established the CI in small codes as a competitive \textit{practical} tool for reliably estimating optimal QEC thresholds with high precision on the basis of a number of different error models.
 The efficiency of the approach is due to our observation of very tiny finite size effects, which in light of the variety of codes investigated here seems general, and at any rate is testable in practice.

 It is worth to discuss the computational cost of CI and Monte Carlo based methods.
-The CI is a well-defined non-linear function of the whole mixed-state density matrices, therefore it requires in general to allocate $\mathcal{O}(e^{n})$ parameters; limiting its computation to few tens of qubits.
+The CI is a well-defined non-linear function of the whole mixed-state density matrices, therefore it can not be computed using trajectory approaches, e.g. Clifford simulations, and requires in general to allocate $\mathcal{O}(e^{n})$ parameters; limiting its computation to few tens of qubits.
 However, we have shown that the exponential scaling can be eased by exploiting the structure of the state and error model, allowing us to explore code instances beyond the smallest distances.
 In the present work, the CI on the largest relevant Hilbert space, surface code $[[25,1,5]]$, was computed on a laptop over one hour (for a fixed error rate).
-On the contrary, determining the phase diagram of disordered spin models corresponding to noisy QEC codes, for a fixed error rate, e.g.~using tempering Monte Carlo \cite{bombin_strong_2012,kubica_three-dimensional_2018}, requires intensive computational resources and much longer times to achieve thresholds with similar level of accuracy compared to the use of the CI.
+On the contrary, determining the phase diagram of disordered spin models corresponding to noisy QEC codes, for a fixed error rate, e.g.~using tempering Monte Carlo \cite{bombin_strong_2012,kubica_three-dimensional_2018}, requires intensive computational resources and longer times to achieve thresholds with similar level of accuracy compared to the use of the CI (see SM for computing time of the CI).
 Besides, the CI is free of stochastic errors, unlike MLD that needs sampling from an error model.
+The same analysis applies when considering phenomenological and circuit level noise because the ancilla qubits cause the same effect on the three methods.
+To be precise, they add up to the exponential scaling of MLD and CI and add one extra dimension to the statistical mechanics mappings \cite{dennis_topological_2002,wang_confinement-higgs_2003}.

 We thus envision the CI as a promising tool for estimating optimal thresholds in regimes that are today difficult to access.
 One case is circuit level noise where statistical mechanics mappings are rare \cite{vodola_fundamental_2022}, including coherent noise \cite{bravyi_correcting_2018,chubb_statistical_2021,venn_coherent-error_2023}.
 Another potential application case are new codes, most prominently quantum low-density parity check (qLDPC) codes \cite{breuckmann_quantum_2021} (see the SM for a calculation of CI in a specific qLDPC code), whose growing number of logical qubits limits the direct use of statistical mechanics mappings \cite{placke_random-bond_2023} and MLD \cite{cao_qecgpt_2023}.
 Hence, the CI provides an unbiased method to estimate QEC thresholds for codes with multiple logical qubits and for general noise models, ranging from code capacity and phenomenological noise to circuit level noise.